-Cézanne and the Modern: Masterpieces of European Art from the Pearlman Collection presents Impressionist and Post-Impressionist masterpieces from the Henry and Rose Pearlman Collection.
-The exhibition features paintings and sculptures by artists who were transformative members of the avant-garde of their day.
+Cézanne and the Modern: Masterpieces of European Art from the Pearlman Collection presented Impressionist and Post-Impressionist masterpieces from the Henry and Rose Pearlman Collection.
+The exhibition featured paintings and sculptures by artists who were transformative members of the avant-garde of their day.
 The mobile-friendly website provides the ability to further explore the works in the exhibition and includes four family-friendly activities.

 The City Lost and Found was created to complement the exhibition, The City Lost and Found: Capturing New York, Chicago, and Los Angeles, 1960-1980 to provide an opportunity to engage with the historic material of the exhibition as well as with the contemporary urban environments.

 Explore the rare Album of Guercino Caricature Drawings which contains twenty-three caricature drawings by the Italian baroque painter Giovanni Francesco Barbieri (1591–1666), generally known by his nickname Guercino created as a complement to the exhibition 500 Years of Italian Master Drawings.

 New Jersey as Non-Site presents New Jersey as the site of and catalyst for major breakthroughs in the genres of Pop, conceptual, performance, land, and black art between 1950 and 1975.
 This website explores the work of some of the era’s most innovative artists, produced in the state’s more remote peripheries.

 Casting New Jersey: The George Segal Papers examines the complexities of the modernist revolution in art and literature with a selection of prints, drawings, photographs, rare books, and periodicals from the collections of the Princeton University Art Museum and the Princeton University Library.